Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ^ More specifically
 WCAG Principles of accessibility

-^At the most basic level, users must be able to process and perceive information.
+^ At the most basic level, users must be able to process and perceive information.
 They need to be able to operate websites and applications with a variety of tools.
 If users can perceive and operate a website, that doesn't mean they can understand it.
 Understandable websites use clear, concise language and offer functionality that is easy to comprehend.
 And users pick their own mix of technologies.
 Within limits, websites should be robust enough to work well-enough across platforms, browsers, and devices to account for personal choice and user need.

 ---